MarkMindCkm/obsidian-markmind/README.md

 ## Notice

-This is not an open source project , It is currently in beta .
+This is not an open source project .
 Web site : https://www.markmind.net